Last Updated on March 26, 2021 by Shaun Snapp

 - SAP tells customers what language to perform coding (choosing the inefficient ABAP)

 - SAP tells customers what database they should be using in HANA (as we cover in How to Deflect That You Were Wrong About HANA).

-- SAP tells customers what cloud vendors they should be using as we cover in the article How to Understand SAP’s Upcharge as a Service Cloud., and the article Our Comparison of SAP HEC with Virtustream Versus AWS Analysis.
+- SAP tells customers what cloud vendors they should be using, as we cover in the article How to Understand SAP’s Upcharge as a Service Cloud.
+The article Our Comparison of SAP HEC with Virtustream Versus AWS Analysis.

-One wonders if the original SAP customers ever realized that by buying SAP, they were going to be told what to do by SAP in every dimension of their IT spend decades later.
+One wonders if the original SAP customers ever realized that by buying SAP, they would be told what to do by SAP in every dimension of their IT spend decades later.
 Solution Manager is just another example of SAP pretending they have all the answers in an area that they do not.

 So, will I be right again?
 Only time will tell.
 This post will stay regardless of the outcome.
 If Solution Manager rises again, anyone is free to comment on this post and ridicule me.

-However, I have to say, at this point, I am feeling pretty confident about this call.
+However, I have to say that I am feeling pretty confident about this call.